mayangithub/wayfairhackathon/README.md

 # Wayfair Hackathon Messenger Bot -- July 8-11, 2016

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A barebones Messenger Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.

 ## Running Locally

+There are local script that can be run locally right now for the hackathon project but in order to hook into a Messenger bot this must be a public endpoint.

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.